 Also known as Poson Paya, this is the second most important one amongst festivals celebrated in Sri Lanka by the Buddhists.
-Since it commemorates the advent of Buddhism in the island in 3rd century, Poson Festival holds great historical significance too.
-Just as in Vesak , the celebrations include lanterns, pandals and alms-stalls across the island in true spirit of the Buddhist traditions and teachings.
+Since it commemorates the advent of Buddhism in the island in the 3rd century, Poson Festival holds great historical significance too.
+Just as in Vesak, the celebrations include lanterns, pandals, and alms-stalls across the island in the true spirit of the Buddhist traditions and teachings.
 The grandest festivities are in and around Mihintale rock outcrop where Buddha’s disciple Mahinda first preached Buddhist doctrines to King Devanampiyatissa.

 When: full moon day in June

 5. Kataragama Esala Festival